syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ## Removing annotations from an existing PDF

-You can remove the annotation from the annotation collection, represented by the [PdfLoadedAnnotationCollection](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedAnnotationCollection.html) class of the loaded page.
+You can remove the annotation from the annotation collection, represented by the [PdfLoadedAnnotationCollection](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedAnnotationCollection.html) of the loaded page.
 The following code illustrates this.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}